bguyl/docker-stacks/README.md

 # docker-stacks
-Multiples useful stack files for Docker
+Some useful stack files for Docker